jsarnowski96/WebOrganizer/README.md

 Replace all placeholders with your config.<br />

-You don't have to manually create collections in the target database - they will be added automatically along with the first item.<br /><br />
+You don't have to manually create collections in the target database - they will be added automatically along with the first items.<br /><br />

 ## TODO
 - [ ] frontend polishing<br />